 Ingredients

-Here's an overview of the ingredients you'll need to make chopped liver.
+Here's an overview of the ingredients you'll need to make this recipe.
 The exact measurements are included in the recipe card below.

 - Fresh chicken livers: I usually get them at the meat counter at Whole Foods.
-They are widely available in U.S. supermarkets as well.
+They are also widely available in U.S. supermarkets.

 - Hard-boiled eggs: These need to be hard-boiled, not medium-boiled.
 So, if you follow this recipe for hard-boiled eggs, leave them in hot water for 12-13 minutes.

-- Extra-virgin olive oil: The traditional recipe is made with chicken fat.
+- Extra-virgin olive oil: The traditional recipe uses chicken fat.
 This ensures the dish keeps Jewish kosher laws and does not mix meat and dairy.
 I prefer to use extra-virgin olive oil.
 It's delicious!
+However, if you prefer to use chicken fat, that's absolutely fine.

 - Onion: Chop it finely.
 This is an important ingredient - it's responsible for the dish's bold flavor.
 It's used here in much larger quantities than those used in a typical pâté.